Skip to main content

 Once a comfort level has been established composing single-frame quick writes, students move into simple paragraph structures where they state a thesis or claim in one writing frame, provide some sort of evidence or detail to support the claim in the next frame, and then move on to explain or analyze the evidence and tie it back to the claim in the last frame.

-This basic three-frame template provides students with the basic organizational building blocks to begin the interplay of academic elements mentioned earlier.
+This basic three-frame template provides students with the organizational building blocks to begin working with the fundamental elements of academic elements described earlier.
 This approach can be repeated for several weeks (or for as long as needed) as students grow more accustomed to this kind of academic paragraphing.
 Again, students can be grouped in the Hive so that they may share and assist each other as they write and when they are finished.
 The Hive is also where the teacher will monitor student work and progress.
 Here’s what a completed three-frame composition looks like.

 Progressively Adding Elements and Complexity

-Once students master the basic concepts of claim, evidence, and explanation, then they can begin adding elements that will allow them to start crafting more sophisticated paragraphs, power paragraphs, and even short essay responses.
-A hook or opening statement frame can be added to help engage readers and add background or context.
-A closing statement frame can be added to the template so that students may sum up ideas, present a call to action, or provide some reflection.
-They can even add additional evidence in a way that transitions smoothly into the rest of the paragraph or essay and extend their analysis so that their voices and unique interpretations come through more clearly and fluidly.
-This is simply done by adding new frames.
-Here’s what a paragraph looks like when additional frames have been added.
+Once students master the basic concepts of claim, evidence, and explanation, they can begin adding elements that will help them craft more sophisticated paragraphs, power paragraphs, and short essay responses.
+A hook or opening statement frame can be included to engage readers and provide background or context.
+Additionally, a closing statement frame can be added to summarize ideas, present a call to action, or offer reflection.
+Students can also incorporate additional evidence that transitions smoothly into the rest of the paragraph or essay, allowing their voices and unique interpretations to come through more clearly and fluidly.
+This is easily accomplished by adding new frames.
+Here’s what a paragraph looks like when additional frames have been included.

 All student writing is converted in real-time into perfectly formatted MLA documents.